Politics today is more polarizing than ever.

 The logo for Hilary Clinton’s 2016 campaign was greeted with much derision and ridicule when it was first released.
 The logo was very simple: a blue H with the cross-bar turned into a red arrow that pointed to the right.

 Many of the complaints centered around the idea that it was too simple.
 So simple, a child could have designed it.

 It wasn’t until long after the campaign was over that its creator, famed logo designer Michael Beirut, revealed that this was actually the plan all along.
-Beirut told podcast 99% Invisible about his inspiration and motivation during a longer discussion on logo design:
+Beirut told podcast 99% Invisible about his inspiration and motivation during a more extended discussion on logo design:

 The result was intentionally simple: the letter H with an arrow pointing forward, rendered in the primary colors of the American flag.
 Bierut recalls saying: “I want something that’s so simple that a first-grader could do it with construction paper, Elmer’s glue and kindergarten scissors.”
 He “didn’t want a fancy thing you needed to know software programs to create, [rather] something that was easy to draw as a heart or a peace sign or a smiley face.”

 Throughout the criticism, the Clinton campaign stood their ground, and eventually, the perception of the logo changed over time.